|

 (Major contributor-- Democritus (460-370 BC) postulated the atomic theory of the universe).

-by means of which scientists attempt to postulate a rational set of assumptions to be tested by experiment.
+methods, by means of which scientists attempt to postulate a rational set of assumptions to be tested by experiment.

 In summary, the Greeks recognized the significance of what has become four important stages in the scientific method:

-a) naturalistic observation;
+a) Naturalistic observation;

-b) Analysis and classification of natural phenomena into meaningful descriptive categories.
+b) Analysis and classification of natural phenomena into meaningful descriptive categories;

-c) Formulation of hypotheses of cause and effect on the basis of such analyses and
+c) Formulation of hypotheses of cause and effect on the basis of such analyses; and,

 d) Value of quantitative methods (Euclid and Pythagoras).